The Cook Report

 Halloumi is awesome on the grill or barbecue.
 That high heat helps the cheese to become really soft and gooey on the inside which is delicious on a hot day with some really fresh summery salads.

-The best way to grill halloumi on the barbecue is to cut it into cubes and put it on skewers (wooden skewers are best when soaked for 30 minutes before using, otherwise use metal ones).
-Brush with olive oil and grill for 2-3 minutes per side.
+The best way to cook it on the barbecue is to cut the halloumi into cubes and put it on skewers (wooden skewers are best when soaked for 30 minutes before using, otherwise use metal ones).
+Brush the halloumi with olive oil and grill for 2-3 minutes per side.

 How to cook halloumi.
 Halloumi on a plate sliced